Hitler's Eagles Nest, Germany, still sits on a mountain peak high above Berchtesgaden in the Bavarian Alps.

 The long, dark tunnel is lined with rough marble and leads to an amazing mirrored elevator that takes you up to the 6000 foot summit in 14 seconds.
 The elevator is the same one used by Hitler and his visitors.
 The Führer was driven through the tunnel, but you have to walk!

-The Eagle's Nest is only accessible from May to mid October because of snow.
+The Eagle's Nest is only accessible from mid May through October because of snow.
 The buses start running in May when the road is clear and stop when the road becomes unsafe.

 Before the service begins each season, loose rocks from the mountainside are removed.
 Fortunately, this bus service has a great safety record; not one accident since opening to the public in 1952.